THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 6. Candidate members shall consist of individuals who have completed their surgical training and who are awaiting qualification as Active members.
 Candidate members are required to pay dues at a reduced rate, do not have voting rights, and may register for the annual meeting at a reduced rate.
 Candidate membership will be limited to a period of time no more than three years following completion of all continuous training to include residency and fellowship(s).
 A letter of sponsorship from an Active, Corresponding, Allied, or Senior AAES member will be sufficient to be considered as a Candidate member.
 Current Resident/Fellow members will be transitioned to a candidate status automatically at the end of their training.
 An additional application will not be required to switch to a Candidate status.
 Candidate members are strongly urged to attend the annual meeting but need not have attended a prior meeting.
 Candidate members shall not have the right to attend the annual business meeting, are not eligible for election to office or Council and cannot act as sponsors for membership or submissions to the annual meeting.

 7. Resident/Fellow members shall consist of individuals, who are currently training, either as surgical residents or fellows.
 Resident/Fellow members are required to pay dues at a reduced rate, do not have voting rights, and may register for the annual meeting at a reduced rate.
 Resident/Fellow membership is limited to the time that an individual is in a residency, research, or clinical fellowship training program.
 A letter of sponsorship from an Active, Corresponding, Allied, or Senior AAES member will be sufficient to be considered as a Resident/Fellow member.
+If there is no AAES member available to the Resident/Fellow, a letter from a Program Director or Chair of Surgery will suffice.
 Attendance at a prior meeting of the AAES is not required.
 Resident/Fellow members will become Candidate members upon completion of their training.
 Resident/Fellow members shall not have the right to attend the annual business meeting, are not eligible for election to office or Council, and cannot act as sponsors for membership or submissions to the annual meeting.

 8. Affiliate Provider Members Affiliate Provider Members shall consist of nurse practitioners, physician's assistants, nursing specialists and other non-physician health care providers with certification in their respective fields in the United States, Canada, Central America, Mexico or South America.
 Affiliate Providers shall have demonstrated significant commitment to and documented excellence in clinical practice, education and/or research in endocrine surgery, and must have attended at least one assembly of the AAES prior to their application for membership.
 Affiliated Providers shall pay Dues as levied by the Council and approved by the membership, are subject to attendance requirements, can serve on committees, do not have voting privileges, and are not eligible for election to office or Council.
 Affiliate Provider members will become members upon review of the membership committee and do not need to be voted on by the full membership.